Need serology?

 Rollin, P.E., Williams, R.J., Bressler, D.S., Pearson, S., Cottingham, M., Pucak, G., Sanchez, A., Trappier, S.G., Peters, R.L., Greer, P.W., Zaki, S., Demarcus, T., Hendricks, K., Kelley, M., Simpson, D., Geisbert, T.W., Jahrling, P.B., Peters, C.J. and Ksiazek, T.G.(1999) Ebola (subtype Reston) virus among quarantined nonhuman primates recently imported from the Philippines to the United States.
 J. Infect.
 Dis..
 179 Suppl 1:S108-14.

-Specimen requirements: 1 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 1 ml plasma or serum, shipped overnight at room temperature; or 1 ml frozen plasma or serum, shipped frozen.
+Specimen requirements: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml plasma or serum.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.